plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 AutoFixture steps in to fully populate our incoming Contact instances with essentially random data.
 I don't care what the property values are.
 I only care that they're filled in with something.

-We set up the well-known state of our database with the Save(&#8230;) helper.
+We set up the well-known state of our database with the Save(...) helper.
 This works in its own DbContext and its own transaction, since this is just setup code rather than the system under test.

-We execute the system under test by calling Send(&#8230;), passing in the same request object that would be used in production to select a Contact for editing.
+We execute the system under test by calling Send(...), passing in the same request object that would be used in production to select a Contact for editing.
 This operates within the nested container mimicking production, in a database transaction mimicking production.
-We're not just calling the handler's Execute(&#8230;) method.
+We're not just calling the handler's Execute(...) method.
 We're exercising the whole pipeline that our controller action would execute in production.

 Finally, we just assert that the view model we got back is fully populated with the _right_ Contact's information.
 Since we saved two Contacts and fetched one, we have confidence that our query actually works.